Apply principles of Zero Trust to Microsoft Security Copilot

 Step 3.
 Secure devices for privileged access

 In Step 1, you configured Conditional Access policies that required managed and compliant devices for your admin and SecOps staff.
-For additional security, you can deploy privileged access devices for your staff to use when accessing security tools and data, including Copilot for Security.
+For additional security, you can deploy privileged access devices for your staff to use when accessing security tools and data, including Security Copilot.
 A privileged access device is a hardened workstation that has clear application control and application guard.
 The workstation uses credential guard, device guard, app guard, and exploit guard to protect the host from attackers.

 For more information on how to configure a device for privileged access, see Securing devices as part of the privileged access story.